Christine Jorgensen: Gender transition

 Returning to New York after military service, and increasingly concerned over, as one obituary later called it, a "lack of male physical development", Jorgensen heard about sex reassignment surgery.
 She began taking estrogen in the form of ethinylestradiol.
 She started researching the surgery with the help of Joseph Angelo, the husband of a classmate at the Manhattan Medical and Dental Assistant School.
 Jorgensen intended to go to Sweden, where the only doctors worldwide who performed the surgery were located.
-During a stopover in Copenhagen to visit relatives, she met Christian Hamburger, a Danish endocrinologist and specialist in rehabilitative hormonal therapy.
+During a stopover in Copenhagen to visit relatives, she met Christian Hamburger, a Danish endocrinologist and specialist in rehabilitative hormonal therapy associated with the Serum Institute.
 Jorgensen stayed in Denmark and underwent hormone replacement therapy under Hamburger's direction.
 She chose the name Christine in honor of Hamburger.

 Doctor Hamburger explained the gender hormone procedure, "The first sign was an increase in size of the mammary glands and then hair began to grow where the patient had a bald patch on the temple.
-Finally the whole body changed from a male to a female shape.
+Finally the whole body changed from a male to a female shape".
 More than a year after beginning hormone therapy, Jorgensen received her first surgery.
+Professor E. Dahl-Iverson of the Danish State Hospital was named as one of her surgeons, performing "one minor and 4 major operations on her successfully."
 However, she never publicly explained her new anatomy or the surgery outcome but said, "Everyone is both sexes in varying degrees.
-I am more of a woman than a man… Of course I can never have children but this does not mean that I cannot have natural sexual intercourse - I am very much in the position right now of a woman who has a hysterectomy," in 1958.
+I am more of a woman than a man...
+Of course I can never have children but this does not mean that I cannot have natural sexual intercourse – I am very much in the position right now of a woman who has a hysterectomy", in 1958.

 Her parents were from Denmark, so her trip for reassignment surgery was easy to disguise as a trip to visit family.
 She did not relay her plan for procedures on the trip to anyone due to her concern that she would not be supported.

-She obtained special permission from the Danish Minister of Justice to undergo a series of operations in Denmark.
+She obtained special permission from the Danish Minister of Justice Helga Pedersen to receive funding to undergo a series of operations in Denmark.
 On September 24, 1951, surgeons at Gentofte Hospital in Copenhagen performed an orchiectomy on Jorgensen.
 In a letter to friends on October 8, 1951, she referred to how the surgery affected her: